 With kisir, I can promise you an explosion of flavors and textures.
 To accompany the nutty bulgur you have the crunchiness of pickles and cucumbers, the sweetness of peppers, tomatoes and onions, and a touch of sourness brought on by lemon juice and pomegranate molasses.
 It’s everything you dream of for a bulgur salad.

-We weren’t repeatedly making kisir because it’s a great recipe for batch-cooking, but because it’s simply a really tasty and fresh salad.
+We weren’t repeatedly making kisir just because it’s a great recipe for batch-cooking, but because it’s really tasty and fresh.
 Nothing beats it!
 I had to stop myself from making it all the time once I learned how to make it on my own.
-I was not afraid of getting bored of kisir (I don’t think you can) but I did want to expand my Turkish salad horizon while living there.
+I was not afraid of getting bored with kisir (I don’t think you can) but I did want to expand my Turkish salad horizon while living there.

 - çiğ köftelik bulgur or köftelik ince bulgur (extra fine bulgur), used mostly to make bulgur patties called çiğ köfte

-- köftelik bulgur (fine bulgur), that’s the one that is used to make kisir
+- köftelik bulgur or kısırlık bulgur (fine bulgur), that’s the one that is used to make kisir

 - ince pilavlık bulgur or midyat bulgur (medium coarse bulgur), used mostly to make bulgur pilaf